koblick/KeplerMinMax/README.md

         keplerMinMax(r0, v0, rf, vf, tf, mu, Re, Rp, Npts, minAlt, maxAlt);

-A preliminary check on the equatorial and polar radius of the spheroid is performed internally; if Re = Rp, then keplerMinMaxSphere() is invoked within to save computational overhead.

-A direct inline function call to the spherical altitude routine is done via
+A preliminary check on the equatorial and polar radius of the spheroid is performed internally; if Re = Rp, then keplerMinMaxSphere is invoked within to save computational overhead.
+A direct inline function call to the spherical altitude routine, keplerMinMaxSphere, can be performed as follows

        keplerMinMaxSphere(r0, v0, rf, vf, tf, mu, R, minAlt, maxAlt);